Tumba-Ngiri-Maindombe: Environment

 Tumba-Ngiri-Maindombe is part of the moist tropical forest of the Congo Basin, which includes over 10,000 plant species.

 The diverse fauna includes many bird species.
 It is home to hippopotamus and to three types of crocodile.

 Forest elephants, forest buffalo and leopards are of particular interest to conservationists.

 The wetlands are estimated to have 150 species of fish.

 The brown waters of the flooded forests, with plant fragments suspended in anaerobic conditions, are home to endemic species of fish uniquely adapted to this environment.

-These include Protopteridae, Polypteridae, Notopteridae, Clariidae, Anabantidae, and Channidae.
+These include members of Protopteridae, Polypteridae, Notopteridae, Clariidae, Anabantidae, and Channidae.

 Objectives

 As a party to the Ramsar Convention, the DRC is obliged to identify wetlands of global importance and to ensure that they are used in a sustainable manner.

 Tumba-Ngiri-Maindombe is considered important because the vegetation of the flood basin absorbs water during the rainy season and releases it later, regulating flooding downstream.
 It helps filter impurities from water that is used by millions of people, and it provides breeding sites for fish that provide food for the inhabitants of cities such as Brazzaville and Kinshasa.

 The wetlands and forests also serve as a major carbon sink, absorbing and retaining carbon dioxide from the atmosphere.

 Efforts to gain recognition of the wetland began in 2004, with support from the USAID Central African Regional Program for the Environment, the Ramsar Convention and the World Wide Fund for Nature (WWF).

 The WWF took a leading role in developing technical plans.

 Official recognition was formally announced in Kinshasa in July 2008.

 The WWF has said it plans to continue working with international partners and with local communities to preserve biodiversity through sustainable development in the landscape.

 The Lac Tumba-Ledira and Ngiri reserves are contained within the site, supporting research and helping raise awareness.